BROngineer/cross-vault-auth-plugin/README.md

 Considering all of the above, I'd decided to prove the concept, that I could use token issued by one Vault cluster to authenticate in another Vault cluster.
 Well, honestly, I can't.
 The real workflow is the following:
-1. Get token/token accessor from the "issuing" Vault;
+1. Authenticate in "leader" Vault;
-2. Pass it to the "validating" Vault;
+2. Pass wrapped token/accessor to the "follower" Vault;
-3. "Validating" Vault sends lookup request to "issuing" Vault;
+3. "follower" Vault sends unwrap request to "leader" Vault;
+4. "follower" Vault sends lookup request to "leader" Vault for unwrapped token/accessor;
-4. "Validating" Vault compares response data with defined parameters (for now it is the entity_id and entity metadata);
+5. "follower" Vault compares response data with defined parameters (for now it is the entity_id and entity metadata);
-5. "Validating" Vault issues token with defined policies, ttl and whatnot;
+6. "follower" Vault issues token with defined policies, ttl and whatnot;
-6. Use issued token to login to "validating" Vault;
+7. Use issued token to log in to "follower" Vault;
-7. PROFIT!
+8. PROFIT!

 ### Installation